trieunb/Modules/README.md

 ## License

-L5Modular is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT) (See LICENSE file for details).
+modules is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT) (See LICENSE file for details).

 ---